core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * The server SHOULD provide multicast notifications with the smallest possible IP multicast scope that fulfills the application needs.
 For example, following related guidelines from {{Section 3.6 of I-D.ietf-core-groupcomm-bis}}, site-local scope is always preferred over global scope IP multicast, if this fulfills the application needs.
 Similarly, realm-local scope is always preferred over site-local scope, if this fulfills the application needs.
 Ultimately, it is up to the server administrator to explicitly configure the most appropriate IP multicast scope.

-* Following related guidelines from {{Section 4.5.1 of RFC7641}}, the server SHOULD NOT send more than one multicast notification every 3 seconds, and SHOULD use an even less aggressive rate when possible (see also {{Section 3.1.2 of RFC8085}}).
+* Following related guidelines from {{Section 4.5.1 of RFC7641}}, the server SHOULD NOT send more than one multicast notification every 3 seconds and SHOULD use an even less aggressive rate when possible (see also {{Section 3.1.2 of RFC8085}}).
 The transmission rate of multicast notifications should also take into account the avoidance of a possible "broadcast storm" problem {{MOBICOM99}}.
-This prevents a following, considerable increase of the channel load, whose origin would be likely attributed to a router rather than to the server.
+This prevents a following considerable increase of the channel load, whose origin would be likely attributed to a router rather than to the server.

 ## Cancellation ## {#ssec-server-side-cancellation}